Last Updated: July 3, 2020

 Let’s look closely at the numbers first, and then decide if you need to be considering options.

-The Latest Statistics About Jobs and Automation
+General Statistics About Jobs and Automation

 Technology is slowly taking over jobs – statistics say as much.
 Here’s the current state of affairs.